arp242/zli/README.markdown

 // Show error on stderr.
 zli.Error("oh noes: %q", "data")       // progname: oh noes: "data"

-// Quick exit with nice message to stderr, just Error() followed by exit(). zli.Fatal(errors.New("yikes"))         // progname: yikes
+// Quick exit with nice message to stderr (Error() followed by exit). zli.Fatal(errors.New("yikes"))         // progname: yikes

 // Shorter version which won't do anything of the error is nil. zli.F(errors.New("yikes"))             // progname: yikes

 // Read from stdin or a file
+fp, err := zli.FileOrInput("/a-file")  // Read from file.

-fp, err := zli.FileOrInput("")         // from stdin; can also use "-"
+fp, err := zli.FileOrInput("-")        // from stdin; can also use ""
 defer fp.Close()                       // No-op close on stdin.

-fp, err := zli.FileOrInput("/a-file")  // Read from file.

-// Display in $PAGER.
-fp, _ := os.Open("/file")
+// Display contents of a reader in $PAGER. fp, _ := os.Open("/file")
 zli.Pager(fp)